whywhyjo/mimiciii_extubation/README.md

 # mimiciii_extubation
-This is a preprocessed dataset in the mimic-iii dataset to predict the extubation failure
+This is a preprocessed dataset from the original mimic-iii dataset to extract population using the mechanical ventilation